-• lms/templates/certificates - this folder contains .html files for certificates.
-The file valid.html is an example of a certificate file.
-Files with names that start with an underscore, such as certificate footer.html, are partial files that can be referenced in the main certificate .html files.

-• lms/static/certificates - subfolders of this folder contain assets used in creating certificates, such as images, fonts, and sass/css files.
+- lms/templates/certificates this folder contains .html files for certificates.
+The file valid. html is an example of a certificate file.
+Files with names that start with an underscore, such as \certificate\footer.html, are partial files that can be referenced in the main certificate .html files. - lms/static/certificates subfolders of this folder contain assets used in creating certificates, such as images, fonts, and sass/css files.

 Note: The organization logo on a certificate is uploaded in Studio.
-For details, see Setting Up Course Certificates in Building and Running an Open edX Course.
+For details, see Setting Up Certificates in Studio in Building and Running an Open edX Course.

-4.9.5 Configure Certificates Within Each Course
+4.9.6 Enable Certificates in Additional Languages